wemoon1/soundcamp/reports/sprint4-report.md

 ## Work completed/not completed:

 ### Completed
-- As a user, I want to search for music events by artist, venue, or location so that the web app is usable for me
+-  As a user, I want to add concerts I previously visited to my list so that I keep track and share the list with other users

 ### Not completed
-- As a user, I want to sign up and log in to my own profile so I can follow artists and be notified of their upcoming events
+-  As a user, I want to be notified of upcoming concerts for the artists I followed so that I know when the next event is coming up.

 ## Work completion rate

-**User stories completed:** 1
+**User stories completed:** 2

-**Estimated ideal work hours completed:** 12
+**Estimated ideal work hours completed:** 29

 **Number of days works done**: 14